andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 Now we can use the contact form throughout our application to let users join our email list.
 Since `fetcher.Form` doesn't trigger a page navigation, we won't need to redirect and can use the action data to communicate session feedback such as `Joined!` or `Already joined!`.

-`useFetcher` has many great use cases, but using it to submit to any route without triggering a navigation unfortunately breaks progressive enhancement.
-Without JavaScript, our `fetcher.Form` is just a form element.
+`useFetcher` has many great use cases, but using it to submit to any route without triggering a navigation, unfortunately, breaks progressive enhancement.
+Without JavaScript, the `fetcher.Form` is just a form element.
 Upon submission, it will create a navigation to the resource route.

-This creates two branches in our app's experience:
+This creates two branches in the app's experience:

 - With JavaScript: A contact form submission keeps the user on the current route and correctly displays the action data.
-- Without JavaScript: Our contact form submission navigates the user to the contact route and does not display the action data.
+- Without JavaScript: The contact form submission navigates the user to the contact route and does not display the action data.

-In some cases this may be acceptable, but I personally don't like that we end up at two different routes.
+In some cases, this may be acceptable, but I personally don't like that we end up at two different routes.
 I don't think creating two different experiences like that is maintainable.
 And unfortunately, it's hard to notice if one is not actively testing with JavaScript disabled.

 The problem becomes even more critical when submitting to a resource route (a route without a route component):